New Directions Behavioral Health and Tridiuum are now Lucet. Learn More

-The diverse LGBTQIA+ community has proven to be resilient throughout its history.
-However, due to the discrimination and prejudice the community too often faces, the population is particularly at-risk for suicidal feelings and other mental health issues.
-Over 80% of LGBTQIA+ youth have been assaulted or threatened, and every instance of victimization more than doubles the likelihood of self-harming.
+The LGBTQ+ community has proven to be resilient throughout history.
+Due to the discrimination and prejudice the community too often faces, the population is particularly at risk for suicidal feelings and other mental health issues.
+Over 80% of LGBTQ+ youth have been assaulted or threatened, and every instance of victimization more than doubles the likelihood of self-harm.

 If you or a loved one is struggling with depression or suicidal thoughts, talk to someone.
 Here are some ways to get help:

 • Lean on a support system.
-The LGBTQIA+ community is full of individuals who have experienced similar ups and downs.
-Talking to someone who understands your struggles can help you cope during difficult times, and feel understood and supported.
+The LGBTQ+ community is full of individuals who have experienced similar ups and downs.
+Talking to someone who understands the same struggles can help you cope during difficult times, and feel understood and supported.

 #StopSuicide